MontanaFlossCo/Flint-Documentation/1.0/guides/routes.md

 Most apps need to handle some URLs, whether for e-mail sign-in confirmations, deep linking or custom workflow URL schemes.

 Flint’s Routes feature makes it easy to implement these.
-You have only two steps to carry out in code.
-What it will do is take a URL like:
+You have only three steps to carry out in code.
+What this will do is take a URL like:

 `my-app://send?tweet=Hello%20World`

 …and route that to the appropriate Action in your app, pull out the information from the URL to create an instance of the `InputType` required for the Action, and then perform the action for you.
+The same Action that you use to perform the code internally in your app, that has its availability controlled by the Feature it is bound to.

+So for example if you have an in-app purchase to unlock advanced workflow features, there's nothing more to do other than make sure the workflow URLs are define on the conditional feature.
+The URLs will not work unless they have paid for the feature.

 Routes can also work automatically behind the scenes with the [Activities](activities.md) feature so that you get `NSUserActivity` support for free.